-Despite her busy concert schedule, Julia maintains a class of talented private students from the age of 6 onwards, many of whom hold music scholarships at major independent schools or are currently preparing to enter a specialist music school or conservatoire.
-She has been invited to give masterclasses and lead workshops at institutions such as the Royal Welsh College of Music, the Royal College of Music Summer School, Tanglin Trust School Singapore, St. Paul's School as well as for Enterprise Scotland.
+Despite her busy concert schedule, Julia maintains a class of talented private students, ranging from children to postgraduates.
+She has been invited to give masterclasses and lead workshops at institutions such as the Royal Welsh College of Music, the Cyprus Youth Symphony Orchestra, the Music for the Future project in Slovenia, the Royal College of Music Summer School, Tanglin Trust School Singapore, St. Paul's School as well as for Enterprise Scotland.

 Whilst the vast majority of her students study with her on a permanent basis, Julia also offers one-off consultations and shorter courses of lessons for the following:

 - intensive preparation for music college/secondary school music scholarship auditions